 The lower bound uses the fact that the protocol is deterministic.
 There have been several attempts at circumventing the lower bound using randomness and even against an adaptive adversary.
 Here are a few notable ones:

 • King-Saia: Through a sequence of fascinating new ideas, King and Saia presented a beautiful information-theoretic protocol that broke the quadratic communication complexity.
-Their protocol uses randomness and assumes that honest parties can erase data - so if they later get corrupt the adversary cannot extract the erased data.
+Their protocol uses randomness, assumes that honest parties can erase data, and does not allow the adversary to claw back messages.

-• Algorand uses randomness to cryptographic techniques to form small committees.
-Algorand assumes the adaptive adversary cannot cause the corrupt parties to remove the in-flight messages that were sent before the party was corrupted.
+• Algorand uses cryptographic randomness (VRFs) to form small committees.
+Algorand assumes the adaptive adversary is weak: it cannot cause the corrupt parties to remove the in-flight messages that were sent before the party was corrupted.

 • Randomized version of Dolev-Reischuk.
 Any (possibly randomized) Byzantine Agreement protocol must in expectation incur at least $\Omega(f^2)$ communication in the presence of a strongly adaptive adversary capable of performing “after-the-fact removal”, where $f$ denotes the number of corrupt parties.